kxdang/react-milestone-palette-app/README.md

 ## 👨‍🎓What I learned:

 - How to use a React UI framework [Material-UI](https://material-ui.com/)
-- Implementation of React Transition Group (CSSTransition)
+- Implementation of React Transition Group (CSSTransitions)
 - Styled with CSS in JS using Material UI's classnames
 - How to use third party libraries such as:
   - [Chroma.js](https://gka.github.io/chroma.js/)